 TDI/SDI Instructor Trainer #16510 | TDI Deco Procedures Instructor #16510 | DAN Instructor | USCG Captain Master 50 GT

 From the moment I took those first breaths from a scuba regulator, I knew this was going to become a lifelong addiction.
-In the past few years I have now logged more than 1,600 dives spread across the globe in places such as The Great Lakes, Tobermory in Canada, San Diego’s own Wreck Alley, California’s Channel Islands, Florida, Truk Lagoon, San Carlos, Roatan, Cozumel, the cenotes of Playa del Carmen, Grand Cayman, Fiji & numerous islands around the Bahamas.
+In the past decade I have now logged more than 1,800 dives spread across the globe in places such as Phoenix’s own Lake Pleasant, The Great Lakes, Tobermory Canada, San Diego’s own Wreck Alley, California’s Channel Islands, the Florida Keys, Truk Lagoon, San Carlos, Roatan, Cozumel, the cenotes of Playa del Carmen, Bonaire, Grand Cayman, Fiji & numerous islands around the Bahamas.

 In November of 2009, I became a Divemaster and spent the next year and a half working with as many instructors as possible while learning how to teach classes, manage students, and help students improve their diving skills.
 In September of 2011, I became an SDI Open Water Scuba Instructor and have since helped hundreds of students become certified to dive or expand their current knowledge and skill sets.

-Besides teaching courses ranging from open water scuba through technical diving, I enjoy wreck diving, underwater photography & videography and technical diving.
+Besides teaching courses ranging from open water scuba, technical diving & Instructor level courses, I enjoy wreck diving, underwater photography & videography and both open and closed circuit technical diving.
 As a certified advanced trimix technical diver, I have explored many of the deep wrecks that the world has to offer.

 When I’m not teaching class, I am spending quality time with my family, playing ice hockey or simply planning my next dive trip.

 Diving for me isn’t just a recreational activity … it’s a lifelong addiction.

 SDI Open Water Instructor #20510 | DAN Instructor